+The REGIONAL GOODS

+MOVEMENT OPPORTUNITY

+SCOPING STUDY was

+completed in November 2016

-The REGIONAL GOODS MOVEMENT OPPORTUNITY SCOPING STUDY was completed in November 2016.
+completed in November 2016.
 That study was the starting point for examining goods movement issues for the IMP.

 CONNECTED: Modes such as truck, rail, marine and air can complement each other or be linked together.
 Information technology can optimize dispatching and routing to make better use of existing infrastructure.